Kayli/logspub/philosophy/philosophy.md

 - representationalism
   - philosophical theory of knowledge based on the assertion that the mind perceives only mental images (representations) of material objects outside the mind, not the objects themselves

-- phenomenology
-  - study of the structures of experience and consciousness

 ## periods